-Other Student Classifications - Admissions Requirements (Joint Degree, Non-Degree, Transfer)
+Other Student Classifications - Admissions Requirements

 Every now and then an individual will want to pursue more than one graduate degree at Regent University.
-The most popular joint-degree option is adding the Master's of Human Services Counseling to another degree program.
+The most popular joint-degree option is adding the M.A. in Human Services Counseling to another degree program.
 With its focus on teaching counseling skills to professionals in various areas of employment, it makes a great addition to a law, divinity or education degree.
 The School of Psychology & Counseling does not reduce the 30 credit hours needed to complete the program, although the other school may reduce its requirements by up to 20 percent.

 Our other master's degrees are available as well, but again, cannot be reduced.

 Joint Degrees — New Applicant Procedure

 An applicant who has never been admitted to Regent University follows the regular application process for both programs in which admittance is sought.
 The applicant should indicate on each application his or her desire to be admitted in two schools.
 In addition to the admissions pieces required for each school the Joint Degree Form for New Applicants should be submitted to the primary school.

 An enrolled student who is applying to the School of Psychology & Counseling must complete the Joint Degree Form for Current Students.
 After completing the form with his or her current school, the student must submit a new application for admission through Genisys, including a $50 application fee.
 Applicants will then be contacted regarding the other items needed to complete the file.

 Non-Degree and Certificate of Graduate Studies Applicants